odogono/skia-path-test/NOTES.md

 Setting a strokeCap and a strokeJoin makes the trail look better, and also avoids a nasty crease when the path starts and ends.

+## Reactive Trail

 This is all well and good for a continuous moving trail, but it would be nice to have a trail which fades over time, so that when it stops, it gradually receeds to a 0 length.

+The idea with this is that the trail end is now untied from the main t value, and catches up with it over time.

 <insert description of how to do this>